pascaltribel/PyAWD/README.md

 # PyAWD: a Python acoustic wave propagation dataset using PyTorch and Devito
-A package for generating a Pytorch dataset containing simulations of the acoustic wave propagation in the Marmousi velocity field.
-It uses the [Devito Python Library](https://www.devitoproject.org) to solve the acoustic wave PDE from various random initial conditions.
+A package for generating Pytorch datasets containing simulations of the acoustic wave propagation in custom velocity fields.

 ## Acoustic Wave Equation
 The equation of propagation of an acoustic wave is given by $\frac{d^2u}{dt^2} = c \nabla^2 u + f$, where